glaciesapps/freezedoc/phpstorm-setup.md

 <img  src="assets/remote_interpreter3.png">

 ### Setting up path mappings

 Go to Servers under PHP and make sure path mappings are correctly matched as shown here.

 <img  src="assets/path_mapping.png">

 ### Installing XDebug helper for chrome

 Then you need to install XDebug Helper google extension in your chrome browser.
 To do that, google “Xdebug Helper” and you will see a link to chrome store with the name Xdebug Helper, which is a chrome extension.

 ### Debugging dashboard module

 Let's take a quick look at debugging dashboard module

-- Open /core/modules/dashboard/index.php and set a breakpoint
+- Open /core/admin/dashboard/index.php and set a breakpoint
+- Click Start Listening for PHP Debug Connections button on the top right corner of the IDE.

 <img  src="assets/breakpoint.png">